siddh34/MCQs/Insem2/EAI.md

 > Q1.
 What is the primary use of sensors in edge AI?

     a) To process data
     b) To store data
     c) To collect data
     d) To transmit data

-Answer: c) To collect data
+**Answer:** c) To collect data

 > Q2.
 Which type of sensor is commonly used to collect acoustic data?

     a) Environmental
     b) Biological
     c) Chemical
     d) Acoustic and vibration

-Answer: d) Acoustic and vibration
+**Answer:** d) Acoustic and vibration

+> Q3.
 What type of processor is commonly used for edge AI?

     a) Desktop computers
     b) Smartphones
     c) Microcontrollers and digital signal processors
     d) Cloud servers

-Answer: c) Microcontrollers and digital signal processors
+**Answer:** c) Microcontrollers and digital signal processors

+> Q4.
 What is the purpose of edge servers in edge AI?

     a) To process data locally
     b) To store data
     c) To transmit data to the cloud
     d) To collect data from sensors

-Answer: a) To process data locally
+**Answer:** a) To process data locally

+> Q5.
 Which type of sensor is commonly used to collect visual and scene data?

     a) Environmental
     b) Biological
     c) Chemical
     d) Optical

-Answer: d) Optical
+**Answer:** d) Optical

+> Q6.
 Which type of processor is designed to accelerate deep learning algorithms?

     a) Microcontrollers
     b) Digital signal processors
     c) Edge servers
     d) Deep learning accelerators

-Answer: d) Deep learning accelerators
+**Answer:** d) Deep learning accelerators

+> Q7.
 What is the purpose of FPGAs in edge AI?

     a) To process data
     b) To store data
     c) To transmit data
     d) To accelerate specific tasks

-Answer: d) To accelerate specific tasks
+**Answer:** d) To accelerate specific tasks

+> Q8.
 What type of architecture is commonly used in edge AI?

     a) Single-device architectures
     b) Multi-device architectures
     c) Cloud architectures
     d) Mainframe architectures

-Answer: b) Multi-device architectures
+**Answer:** b) Multi-device architectures

+> Q9.
 What is the purpose of edge computing frameworks in edge AI?

     a) To collect data
     b) To store data
     c) To process data
     d) To transmit data

-Answer: c) To process data
+**Answer:** c) To process data

+> Q10.
 Which type of sensor is commonly used to collect force and tactile data?

     a) Environmental
     b) Biological
     c) Chemical
     d) Force and tactile

-Answer: d) Force and tactile
+**Answer:** d) Force and tactile